Soundbirds/bbb/readme.md

 The website for the county data is updated daily here: https://soundbirds.github.io/NY.Times.COVID19.googleVis.github.io/COVID_counties.htm

 For the county data, selecting too many states whose counties are displayed (last plot example) may be slow.
-(Note that there is no fips (Federal Information Processing Standards) code for the added cities (e.g. New York) nor the unknown county within a state data.)
+(Note, I do not use the fips (Federal Information Processing Standards) codes since they are missing for the added cities (e.g. New York) and unknown county within a state data.)

       library(googleVis)